FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1975-12-29-opportunity-knocks.md

 description: Lena appears as last year's winner, to present the award to the 1975 recipient, The Frank Jennings Syndicate.
 media: Thames Television
 post_description: Lena appears as last year's winner, to present the award to the 1975 recipient, The Frank Jennings Syndicate.
-categories: [Thames Television, Opportunity Knocks, OnThisDay29December]
+categories: [Thames Television, Opportunity Knocks, Hughie Green, OnThisDay29December]
 ---

 Lena appears as last year's winner, to present the award to the 1975 recipient, The Frank Jennings Syndicate.